tmalbrecht/cisco-cat9-lcm/README.md

 ## Security

 Please ensure that your credentials and email details are not stored in a script within a directory where others have read permissions.
-If the SSH login credentials for the switch are not specified in the .env file, you will be prompted to enter them.
+If the SSH login credentials for the switch are not specified in the .env file, you will be prompted to enter them when executing the script.
 The getpass() function is used to securely handle your password, ensuring it remains hidden at all times.

 ## Logging